Can You Play Acoustic Songs on Electric Guitar?

 These instruments can be played in various settings, from small intimate venues to large outdoor stages, making them highly versatile instruments with many applications.

-See also Can You Rent an Electric Guitar?
+See also Can You Use A Capo On An Electric Guitar?

 Do Acoustic Guitar Chords Differ From Electric Guitar Chords?